arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 </div>

+Material for this module was adapted, with permission, from [Stephan Kadauke's R for Clinical Data workshop materials](https://skadauke.github.io/intro-to-r-for-clinicians-chop/).
+We owe special thanks to Dr. Kadauke as well as the R User Group at Children's Hospital of Philadelphia for their generosity in sharing these materials.

 ## Lesson Preparation: Our Data

 The data we will use in this module is a data frame called `covid_testing`, which consists of fabricated (completely fake) demographic and testing data for Covid tests early in the Covid-19 pandemic.